biggie-boss/LoreRim/README.md

 - Gore's amulet appearance changed to a vanilla amulet since his mesh is problematic
 - Inigo bow mesh changed to vanilla mesh since his bow is problematic
 - Fixed Armsbreaker having incorrect run on tabs
+- Fixed weird dragon priest masks as a lich

 ***